-8.5.
-Systems
+10.6.
+Systems and CG

 A study of the landing gear system (if it exists), of the control system and of the electric system must be performed.
 These studies should include not only the selection of the main components and definition of its functionalities but also the positioning of components and cables routing inside the aircraft.
 Commercially available components are preferred to speed up both design and building processes.
-A database containing such data as suppliers, working characteristics, mass, power consumption and price of all components selected must be produced.
+A database containing such data as suppliers, working characteristics, mass, power consumption and price of all selected components must be produced.
+Estimates of weight and balance must also be performed.